-Number of TEU Carried During a Transit (NTT): Is the product of combining the various sizes and types (general, reefers or empties) of containers carried during the transit in open spaces above the upper deck of vessels that are not full container vessels, but have the capacity to carry containers above the upper deck, maximizing the volumetric space, expressing such volume in TEU units according to the conversion table in Article 10.
-The Authority reserves the right to verify the NTT to ensure that this data complies with the standards accuracy of the Authority.
+Number of TEU Carried During a Transit (NTT): Is the product of combining the various sizes and types (general, reefers or empty) of containers carried during the transit in open spaces on the upper deck of vessels that are not full container vessels and have the capacity to carry containers on the upper deck, maximizing the volumetric space, expressing such volume in TEU units according to the conversion table in Article 10.
+The Authority reserves the right to verify the NTT to ensure that this data complies with the accuracy standards required by the Authority.

-Passenger: Every person on board, other than the master, members of the crew or other persons employed or engaged in any capacity on the business of that vessel.
+Passenger: Every person who travels on board a vessel, other than the master, members of the crew or other persons employed or hired for any duty necessary for the vessel.

-Courtesy passenger: Person traveling aboard the vessel, from whom no financial remuneration will be received or whose transportation does not represent a commercial advantage for the vessel.
+Courtesy passenger: A person traveling on board a vessel, from whom no financial remuneration will be received or whose transportation does not represent a commercial advantage for the vessel.
+This definition does not apply to passenger vessels.

-Moulded Depth (MD): The vertical distance measured from the top of the keel to the underside of the upper deck at side, with the variations described in Part A of Appendix of these regulations.
+Moulded Depth (MD): The vertical distance measured from the top of the keel to the underside of the upper deck at side, with the variations described in Part A of the Appendix of these regulations.